Uninett/Argus/docs/reference/htmx-frontend.rst

 The app is included in the argus-server codebase, but it is optional to use.

-Install python dependencies
+Install Python dependencies
 ---------------------------

 Install the dependencies::

     pip install argus-server[htmx]

-(The generated requirements-files includes the dependencies already.)
+(The generated requirements-files include the dependencies already.)

 Install and build Tailwind CSS and daisyUI
 ------------------------------------------

 If you want to be able to customize the frontend in any way, including changing or adding themes, you need to install the support for Tailwind CSS and daisyUI.
-This is not python packages so cannot be streamlined much.
+They are not Python packages so it cannot be streamlined much.

 Recommended but open for tweaks and adaptations steps: